Matthew 5:44: Historical context

 "Enemies" is a broad term for all manner of foes and adversaries.
 In this verse, persecutors are specifically mentioned; at the time of its writing (approximately the last quarter of the 1st century), the Christian community had recently faced considerable persecution under Nero.
 The entire Jewish community at both the time of Jesus and the latter 1st century had been subject to persecution by the Romans (see History of the Jews in the Roman Empire, Persecution of Christians in the New Testament, and Anti-Christian policies in the Roman Empire).

 Interpretations

 Love

 The meaning of the word love is more restricted in Greek than in English.
 Barclay notes that Greek had four different words that are normally translated as love.
 The Greek words for love for a family member, stergein; sexual love, eros; and deep affection, philia; are not used in this verse.
 Rather the author of Matthew uses agapan, which Barclay translates as continued benevolence.
 This term occurs seven more times in Matthew, and 140 times in the NT.

 Reception

 Christian tradition

 The author of Matthew places this verse in the final antithesis, a summary of all that been stated in the Sermon.
 Early church thinkers also saw this as one of Jesus' most important teachings.

 Activists and social theorists

-The German philosopher Friedrich Nietzsche argued in his treatise On the Genealogy of Morality (1887) that love of one's enemies is weakness and dishonesty (see Master–slave morality).